bk138/gromit-mpx/README.md

 ## Potential Problems

-When there is no compositing manager such as Compiz or xcompmgr running, Gromit-MPX falls back to a legacy drawing mode.
+When there is no [compositing manager](https://en.wikipedia.org/wiki/Compositing_window_manager) such as Mutter or KWin running, Gromit-MPX falls back to a legacy drawing mode.
 This may drastically slow down your X-Server, especially when you draw very thin lines.
 It makes heavy use of the shape extension, which is quite expensive if you paint a complex pattern on screen.
 Especially